-Back on Long Island, which is where I come from and still think of as home, there is a place known as "Home Sweet Home", a New England style Salt Box house built circa 1760 and located right off the main street of East Hampton, Long Island.
+Back on Long Island, which is where I come from and still think of as home, there is a place known as "Home Sweet Home", a New England style Salt Box house built circa 1720-1750 and located right off the main street of East Hampton, Long Island.
 You can see it on your right as you drive into town from the west.
 It is now a museum and it was believed to have been the boyhood home of poet John Howard Payne, whose poem Home Sweet Home, was turned into a song in London in 1823.
-When sung by opera star Jenny Lind it was said to have brought tears to Daniel Webster's eyes.
+UPDATE 2016 Much to the emabarassment of the town of Easthampton, it was discovered that the Home Sweet Home has NO CONNECTION To John Howard Payne.
+That said it really has nothing to do what this story is about} When sung by opera star Jenny Lind it was said to have brought tears to Daniel Webster's eyes.
 There has always been some sketchiness if Payne actually lived in East Hampton for any amount of time, ( it was originally either his grandfather's or some other family members house and was not even a salt box to begin with ) but the fact remains this home was the inspiration for his poem, that became a huge song hit.
 Over 100,000 copies of the sheet music were sold in Payne's lifetime.
 And Inspiration is the key word here.

 John Howard Payne 1791 - 1852